secretstartups/handbook/people-group/learning-and-development/gitlab-learn/admin/index.html.md

 Edits that you'd like to made related to the arrangement of content in the LXP will be done in the front end.
 The following are examples of edits you **cannot** make in the admin section and will need to use the EdCast front end to edit:

-- Arrangement of smartcards in a pathway, or pathways in a journey
+- Arrangement of SmartCards in a Pathway, or Pathways in a Journey
 - Badging information

 #### Moderating content